milano-slesarik/whis/README.md

   - execute directly
 - more info in system prompt (OS, pwd...)
 - command syntax check before suggestion
+- use one specific color for all responses and another for user inputs

 # Todo (technical)